armanbaghajyan/file-change-action/README.md

 # file-change-action
-This script creates Windows Service and checks given Directory and Subdirectories for any andded or removed files and sends email notification
+This script creates Windows Service and checks given Directory and Subdirectories for any added or removed files and sends email notification